 Start with a few key body measurements: Chest, sleeve length (both from shoulder, and three-point system), natural waist (narrowest part of your torso), waist across your belly button, hips (widest part of your bottom half), and inseam.

-Also measure your best fitting dress shirt, pants, and sport coat.
+Also measure your best fitting dress

 - length (from bottom of collar in back)